List of Winnie-the-Pooh characters: Crows

 A flock of crows appears in several episodes of The New Adventures of Winnie the Pooh trying to steal Rabbit's vegetables.
 There are commonly three or four of them.
 A bigger and more fiendish version of the crows appear only in "A Very Very Large Animal" stealing food from a picnic and eating corn in Rabbit's garden.
 A redesigned version of the crows appears briefly in Tigger's Honey Hunt, Springtime with Roo and Pooh's Heffalump Movie.

 Dexter

-Owl's young cousin who wears glasses.
-He appeared in "Owl in the Family" and "The Bug Stops Here".
-In the former, his parents Torbet and Ophelia appear, and in the latter, he becomes friends with Roo, who is the same age as him, while Pooh babysits them.
+Owl's young cousin who wears reading glasses.
+He appeared in "The Owl in the Family" and "The Bug Stops Here".
+In the former, his parents Torbet and Ophelia appear, and in the latter, he becomes friends with Roo, who is the same age as him, while Pooh babysits them, and befriends an enormous, yet friendly bug after it was kicked out of its group due to his big appetite for food.
+He was soon presented as a replacement bug for Christopher Robin's science project after his first one ran away by accident.
+After he was released, he was welcomed back into the clan by his fellow bugs after Rabbit begrudgingly gave up everything from his garden to satisfy his hunger.
 He talks in a similar manner to Owl.